helium/HIP/00XX-deploy-eu868-region-plan-to-the-majority-of-africa.md

 * All Africa region countries with an “Unknown” LoRaWAN regional frequency plan are set to EU868 per ETSI [EN300.220-2].
 * All Africa region countries set to EU433 as the default LoRaWAN regional frequency parameter are set to EU868 on the Helium network.
 * All Africa region countries with EU433 or an 800MHz based LoRaWAN regional frequency parameter are set to EU868 on the Helium network.
-* WCommunicate with all Telecoms Regulatory Authorities in these countries and confirm Helium provisionally complies with the EU868 regional parameter recommendation from the Africa Telecoms Union.
+* We communicate with all Telecoms Regulatory Authorities in these countries and confirm Helium provisionally complies with the EU868 regional parameter recommendation from the Africa Telecoms Union.
-* We present approach to the LoRa Alliance Regulations and Regional Parameters Working Groups.
+* We present the approach to the LoRa Alliance Regulations and Regional Parameters Working Groups.

 ## Motivation